KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

 Impala
 ~~~~~~

 Impala (currently an Apache Incubator project) is the open source, analytic MPP database for Apache Hadoop.
-To create a connection to Impala you should download the jdbc driver from the Cloudera web site and deploy it, with all dependencies, on the application server.
+To create a connection to Impala you should download the jdbc driver from the Cloudera web site and deploy it with all the dependencies, on the application server.
 The definition of the URL can be different between versions of the driver, please check on the Cloudera web site.

 Example parameters for Impala connection are: